lisa-butler/My-Dive-Log/README.md

 This page should contain the same theme as the other pages.
 This page should provide the diving officer with the options to view the club logs or to view the club members.
-The club logs hsould contain every dive logged by members of this club with their username visible.
+The club logs should contain every dive logged by members of this club with their username visible.
 The members section should show all members in the club.
 This page should not be avalible to users who are not logged in and to members who do not have staff status.